Signature of pressure-induced topological phase transition in ZrTe$_5$: Experimental Results and Discussion

-We have used a recently developed pressure cell measurement setup to investigate the pressure response of ZrTe$_5$ nanodevices in magnetotransport.
+In summary, we have used a recently developed pressure cell measurement setup to investigate the pressure response of ZrTe$_5$ nanodevices in magnetotransport.
 The multicarrier transport model is suitable for extracting the charge carrier parameters from measurements under pressure.
 The band fitting analysis using the temperature dependence of carrier density indicates the closing and subsequent reopening of the direct gap at the $\Upgamma$ point with pressure.
-This is consistent with a WTI-to-STI phase transition taking place.
+This is consistent with expectations from a WTI-to-STI phase transition.
 In addition, a reduction with pressure of a $B_\text{z}$-independent carrier contribution $\sigma_1$ to the conductance is observed.
 This could be a further indication of the phase transition.
 Such a contribution could be caused in part by the edge states running along the ZrTe$_5$ layers, while increased backscattering under pressure might decrease $\sigma_1$.
 In thinner devices, the band fitting analysis is able to show the gradual shift of the chemical potential into the valence band as the thickness is reduced, explaining the lack of electron-dominanted transport in thin ZrTe$_5$ samples at low temperatures.

-The experimental results under pressure, indicating a phase transition, can be compared favorably with expectations from band structure calculations along lattice compression paths.
-This joint theoretical and experimental approach indicates that the phase transition is driven by hydrostatic pressure from WTI to STI phase in particular.
-According to the observed room-temperature resistivity minimum, which correlates with a separately observed pressure dependence of the characteristic peak temperature $T_\text{p}$, the pressure $p_\text{t}$ at which the transition occurs is approximately 0.7 GPa.
-In case of an isotropic compression scenario this corresponds to only an about 0.2\% change in lattice parameters, while for a compression purely in the vdW stacking direction 0.9\% is required.
-The presence of such a topological phase transition also offers further experimental support for the observation that our CVT-grown ZrTe$_5$ is in a WTI phase at ambient pressure, because hydrostatic compression can only be expected to drive the phase transition in one direction.
+The experimental results under pressure can be compared favorably with expectations from band structure calculations along lattice compression paths.
+This joint theoretical and experimental approach suggests the existence of a phase transition driven by hydrostatic pressure from WTI to STI phase in particular.
+According to the observed evolution of the gap at $\Upgamma$ with pressure, in conjunction with the strain-dependent phase diagram, in case of isotropic compression the phase transition corresponds to only an about 0.2\% change in lattice parameters, while for a compression purely in the vdW stacking direction 0.9\% is required.
+This is consistent with our finding of a robust resistivity minimum at room temperature, at approximately 0.7 GPa, which has been previously attributed to a topological phase transition related to the gap at the $\Upgamma$ point\,\cite{dirac-and-sti-and-wti_mutch-strainTunedTransition-esttptz_2019}.
+Such a phase transition would offer further experimental support for the observation that our CVT-grown ZrTe$_5$ is in a WTI phase at ambient pressure, because hydrostatic compression can only be expected to drive the phase transition in one direction.